Pungyeon/required/README.md

 # Golang - Required JSON Fields

 ## Introduction
 So, recently at work, one our junior engineers asked me a question: "How do I create required fields for structures in Go, when parsing JSON?".
-Now, I'm no expert at working with API's in Go, so I'm actually not sure what the idiomatic solution for this is.
+Now, I'm no expert at working with APIs in Go, so I'm actually not sure what the idiomatic solution for this is.
 However, delving into the topic turned out interesting.
 It's a perfect example of Go as an expressive language and how it allows you to approach problems from many different angles, despite it's sometimes restrictive nature.
 This article will describe some of these approaches, by describing a few different techniques and methods for solving this task.

 ## Where to find the code
 You are probably already on github, but in case you are not, you can find all the final code of each section here: https://github.com/Pungyeon/required/article